 Hydrangeas are quite reliable and are known for producing stunning garden displays each summer.
 They come in a variety of shades such as white, pink, blue and many others.
 Their large leaves and colourful heads will attract people to your garden when these beauties are in all of their glory.

 Unlike these other best flowers for drying, hydrangeas should be cut for drying and arrangements when they are mature.
 Simply stand the hydrangeas upright in an empty vase to dry them out.
-For more natural colors, cut these fresh flowers and dry them in silica gel.
+For more natural colours, cut these fresh flowers and dry them in silica gel.
 Our blog on how to dry flowers will give you the steps on preserving flowers with silica gel.

 The famous lavender is so versatile and can be used in cooking, floral arrangements, bath salts, draw inserts, wedding confetti, soap, tea, oil and so much more.
 The gorgeous foliage has a scent that is known as one of the most recognised scents in the world.
 Lavender is a small shrub with either sort or longer stems, dependant on the variety.
 The flowers can be a beautiful shade of purple but can also be pink, white or green.